-This article first appeared on The Australian Mining Review on 7/11/20.
+This article first appeared on The Australian Mining Review in November 2020.
 Read the full story here.

 Those offering electrical engineering and manufacturing services in the mining industry face complex, hazardous, and extremely costly risk exposures.